"LEARN, LEAD, LIFT."

 IASC Region V/VI President

 Chloee is SO grateful to serve as the first Student Body President of Thunder Ridge High School.
 She adores being a Titan & cherishes the opportunity of creating an environment of a brand new school!
 As a natural born leader she LOVES Student Council and everything it encompasses, especially the service aspect.
 Chloee is positive, hardworking, kind, and a total "go-getter" with countless ambitions for life.
 When she isn't decorating for a dance or poster-making, she enjoys traveling & humanitarian work.
 Chloee can't wait to explore the world, as well as help others while at it!
-After high school she plans on majoring in graphic design with a minor in interior.
-Her dream school is BYU Hawaii, and she hopes in the future to found her own design company.
+After high school she hopes to attend Arizona State University to pursue a degree in design and later have her own company.

 Questions?
 Contact your region or IASC: